pcaston/OpenPeerPower.github.io/source/_docs/installation/updating.markdown

 $ pip3 install --upgrade git+git://github.com/home-assistant/home-assistant.git@dev
 ```

-### Update Home Assistant installation
+### Update Open Peer Power installation

-Best practice for updating a Home Assistant installation:
+Best practice for updating a Open Peer Power installation:

-1. Backup your installation, using the snapshot functionality Home Assistant offers.
+1. Backup your installation, using the snapshot functionality Open Peer Power offers.
-2. Check the release notes for breaking changes on [Home Assistant release notes](https://github.com/home-assistant/home-assistant/releases).
+2. Check the release notes for breaking changes on [Open Peer Power release notes](https://github.com/home-assistant/home-assistant/releases).
 Be sure to check all release notes between the version you are running and the one you are upgrading to.
 Use the search function in your browser (`CTRL + f`) and search for **Breaking Changes**.
-3. Check your configuration using the [Check Home Assistant configuration](/addons/check_config/) add-on.
+3. Check your configuration using the [Check Open Peer Power configuration](/addons/check_config/) add-on.
 4. If the check passes, you can safely update.
 If not, update your configuration accordingly.
-5. Update Home Assistant.
+5. Update Open Peer Power.